 Sad.

-I I went and spent time with the local police department at these border towns, and I saw the rockets 10,000 in 10 years, and they get more sophisticated every year.
+I went and spent time with the local police department at these border towns, and I saw the rockets 10,000 in 10 years, and they get more sophisticated every year.

-We showed you the tunnels, the Israelis providing the Palestinians, the U.S. providing the Palestinians with money that they're supposed to spend to build hospitals and schools where they often fire their missiles from so that they can use human shields, and and they use Israeli cement, American cement, American electricity, and American money and Israeli money to build tunnels so they can kill and terrorize the people of Israel.
+We showed you the tunnels the Israelis providing the Palestinians, the U.S. providing the Palestinians with money that they're supposed to spend to build hospitals and schools where they often fire their missiles from so that they can use human shields.

 And I've been in those tunnels.

-It's unbelievable this the safety concern.
+It's unbelievable, the safety concern.

-Now Hamas, whose charter calls for the destruction of Israel, little known fact apparently by some.
+Now, Hamas, whose charter calls for the destruction of Israel, little known fact, apparently, by some, they've now been firing rockets into Israel and Jerusalem.

 They had some flare-ups at the Alaska Mosque.

-Closing roads and literally bomb shelters opened in these border regions next to Gaza.
+Israeli Defense Force had to send in reinforcements, closing roads, and literally bomb shelters opened in these border regions next to Gaza.

 Now we have a situation where we've caught the Iranians teaming up with Chinese and the Russians having their weapons being shipped to Yemen for the proxy war that Iran is fighting through Yemen with the Saudis.

-Why do you think it would have been unthinkable five years ago to conceive even of an alliance that we now have between Israel, the U.S., the Jordanians, the Egyptians, the Saudis, the Emirates.
+Why do you think it would have been unthinkable five years ago to conceive even of an alliance that we now have between Israel, the U.S., the Jordanians, the Egyptians, the Saudis, the Emirates?

 Do we have disagreements with these countries?